 As I said in a recent post, the Too Hot Tamales TV show was a big reason I started cooking.
 They were two chefs on Food Network using many of the ingredients I grew up with, but usually in a different way.
 This is one of those recipes.

 As warm weather arrives here in Wisconsin, we are enjoying our dinners on our porch.
 As things get even warmer, we are looking forward to inviting friends over for afternoon lunch or dinner out in our backyard.
 While I love macaroni salad, I don’t like to let it sit outside too long because of the mayonnaise.
 This is a delicious alternative without the mayonnaise.
 The best thing about this salad, aside from its deliciousness, is that you can add a variety of vegetables to it.
-I like diced red peppers, cucumber, carrots and other vegetables that you can eat raw.
+I like diced red peppers, carrots and other vegetables you can eat raw.

 Mexican Macaroni Salad